Record heat in Alaska melts glaciers, hints at bigger problems that may be to come

 Breaking News Emails

 CHUGACH NATIONAL FOREST, Alaska – Standing on the Spencer Glacier the term “epic” feels appropriate.
-Especially when you consider getting to this place requires a train ride, paddling across a nearly freezing lake and a lift from a helicopter.
+Especially when you consider getting to this place requires a train ride, paddling across an almost freezing lake and a lift from a helicopter.

 But for University of Alaska climate researcher Brian Brettschneider, the remarkable view is overshadowed by the fact that rising temperatures are chipping away at the breathtaking glacier.

-“In 50 years, Alaska has warmed about four degrees Fahrenheit — that's enormous, that's epic,” Brettschneider said.
+“In 50 years, Alaska has warmed about 4 degrees Fahrenheit — that's enormous, that's epic,” Brettschneider said.

-Watch this story tonight on "NBC Nightly News With Lester Holt" at 6:30 p.m.
-ET / 5:30 p.m.
-CT (or check your local NBC station).

-If four degrees doesn’t sound like much, consider that the rest of the planet has risen only by two degrees in the last 50 years, according to government data.
-At Spencer Glacier, that extra two degrees has been responsible for nearly 12 inches of surface-ice loss every day and the disappearance of some 100 feet off the glacier’s face each year.
+If 4 degrees doesn’t sound like much, consider that the rest of the planet has risen only by 2 degrees in the last 50 years, according to government data.
+At Spencer Glacier, that extra 2 degrees has been responsible for nearly 12 inches of surface-ice loss every day and the disappearance of some 100 feet off the glacier’s face each year.

 July 4, when the temperature climbed to 90 degrees, was the hottest day ever in Anchorage, Alaska, sending residents out to sunbathe and splash in area lakes.
 Before that, an 85-degree day in 1969 held the record.